Skip to Content

 Proxy bypass

+Exclude sensitive domains from proxying entirely using --bypass-domains at startup (see Proxy).
 Bypassed domains are tunneled without any MITM — traffic passes through encrypted.
 This is required for apps with certificate pinning.

 You can also use filter rules to exclude domains from being recorded (traffic is still forwarded):

-apxy traffic filter set --type block --target "sensitive-api.com"
+apxy filter set --type block --target "sensitive-api.com"

 Last updated on